 We prepare forward-looking baseline forecasts of net financing revenue taking into consideration anticipated future business growth, asset/liability positioning, and interest rates based on the implied forward curve.
 The analysis is highly dependent upon a variety of assumptions including the repricing characteristics of retail deposits with both contractual and non-contractual maturities.
-We continually monitor industry and competitive repricing activity along with other market factors when contemplating deposit pricing actions.
+We continually monitor industry and competitive repricing activity along with other market factors when contemplating deposit pricing assumptions.

 Simulations are then used to assess changes in net financing revenue in multiple interest rate scenarios relative to the baseline forecast.
 The changes in net financing revenue relative to the baseline are defined as the sensitivity.
-Our simulations incorporate contractual cash flows and repricing characteristics for all assets, liabilities, and off-balance-sheet exposures and incorporate the effects of changing interest rates on the prepayment and attrition rates of certain assets and liabilities.
+Our simulations incorporate contractual cash flows and repricing characteristics for all assets, liabilities, and off-balance sheet exposures and incorporate the effects of changing interest rates on the prepayment and attrition rates of certain assets and liabilities.
 Our simulation does not assume any specific future actions are taken to mitigate the impacts of changing interest rates.

 The net financing revenue sensitivity tests measure the potential change in our pretax net financing revenue over the following 12 months.
 We test a number of alternative rate scenarios, including immediate and gradual parallel shocks to the implied market forward curve.
 Management also evaluates nonparallel shocks to interest rates and stresses to certain term points on the yield curve in isolation to capture and monitor a number of risk types.
-Relative to our baseline forecast, which is based on the implied forward curve, our net financing revenue over the next 12 months would increase by \$25 million if interest rates remain unchanged.
+Relative to our baseline forecast, our net financing revenue over the next 12 months is expected to decrease by \$34 million if interest rates remain unchanged.

-The following table presents the pretax dollar impact to forecasted net financing revenue over the next 12 months assuming 100 basis point and 200 basis point instantaneous parallel and gradual parallel shock increases, and assuming 100 basis point instantaneous parallel and gradual parallel shock decreases to the implied market forward curve.
+The following table presents the pretax dollar impact to baseline forecasted net financing revenue over the next 12 months assuming various shocks to the implied market forward curve.

-March March 31, 2020
+Marc March 31, 2021

 (\$ in millions) Gradual (a) Instantaneous

 Change in interest rates

--100 basis points (b) \$ (38) \$ (69)
++200 basis points \$ (29) \$ (41)

-+100 basis points 70 133
++100 basis points (27) (9)

-+200 basis points 133 137
+-25 basis points (b) (44) (96)

-- (a) Gradual changes in interest rates are recognized over 12 months. - (b) The impact of the downward rate shocks is impacted by the current low interest rate environment, which limits absolute declines in rates.
+- (a) Gradual changes in interest rates are recognized over 12 months. - (b) Our models currently assume rates do not go below zero.

-The implied forward rate curve was significantly lower across all tenors compared to December 31, 2019, as interest rates were at or near historical lows across the curve.
+The implied forward rate curve was steeper in 2021 as interest rates were at or near historical lows across the curve.
 The impact of this change is reflected in our baseline net financing revenue projections.
-As of March 31, 2020, our net interest income sensitivity in the +100 and +200 basis point instantaneous shock scenarios is positioned to benefit primarily due to changes to our derivative hedging position and the impact of lower market interest rates.
+As of March 31, 2021, we expect an upward instantaneous interest rate shock scenario to have a modest negative impact to the baseline forecast, primarily due to a shift from floating-rate to fixed-rate assets, our continued shift in funding to retail deposits, and changes to our derivative hedging position.